DeepakGouli/onlineBookStore/README.md

 Step 7: Default Username And Password For Admin Is "Admin" And "Admin"

-Step 8: The default Username And Password For User Is "shashi" And "shashi"
+Step 8: The default Username And Password For User Is "demoo" And "demo"

 ## FAQ
 **Question:1** Unable to Connect to Database?